DseaKu/sky-miner/README.md

 > [!IMPORTANT] **🚧 Under Development:** This project is currently in
 > development.

-Sky Miner is a procedurally generated mining adventure game built with **Godot 4.6** and **Rust** via **GDExtension**.
+Sky Miner is a procedurally generated mining game built with **Godot 4.6** and **Rust** via **GDExtension**.

 ### 🏔️ The Vertical Challenge